ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This is the most common treatment for colorectal cancer and is often called surgical resection.
 Part of the healthy colon or rectum and nearby lymph nodes will also be removed.
 While both general surgeons and specialists may perform colorectal surgery, many people talk with specialists who have additional training and experience in colorectal surgery.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-A colorectal surgeon has additional training beyond education in general surgery.
+A colorectal surgeon is a doctor who has received additional training to treat diseases of the colon, rectum, and anus (formerly called a proctologist).

 Laparoscopic surgery.
 Some patients may be able to have laparoscopic colorectal cancer surgery.
 With this technique, several viewing scopes are passed into the abdomen while a patient is under anesthesia.
+Anesthesia is medicine that blocks the awareness of pain.
 The incisions are smaller and the recovery time is often shorter than with standard colon surgery.
-Laparoscopic surgery is as effective as conventional colon and rectal surgery in removing the cancer.
+Laparoscopic surgery is as effective as conventional colon surgery in removing the cancer.
 Surgeons who perform laparoscopic surgery have been specially trained in that technique.

 Colostomy for rectal cancer.
 Less often, a person with rectal cancer may need to have a colostomy.
 This is a surgical opening, or stoma, through which the colon is connected to the abdominal surface to provide a pathway for waste to exit the body; such waste is collected in a pouch worn by the patient.
 Sometimes, the colostomy is only temporary to allow the rectum to heal, but it may be permanent.
 With modern surgical techniques and the use of radiation therapy and chemotherapy before surgery when needed, most people who receive treatment for rectal cancer do not need a permanent colostomy.
 Learn more about colostomies .